jvcasillas/blogdown_source/content/home/about.md

 ### About

-I am an Assistant Professor of Spanish Linguistics in the Spanish and Portuguese Department at Rutgers University, New Brunswick.
+I am an Assistant Professor of Hispanic Linguistics in the Spanish and Portuguese Department at Rutgers University, New Brunswick.
 My main interests are in phonetics, laboratory phonology, and second language acquisition.
 A principle aim of my research is to better understand the relationship between language use and sound representation in the mind, as well as the structure of sound systems